asaayuti/asaayuti/README.md

 👨‍💻 **Mobile Developer** | Android Developer · Flutter Enthusiast

 I'm a software engineer specializing in mobile app development.
-I have strong experience building Android applications using Kotlin and Java, and I'm also familiar with developing cross-platform apps using Flutter and Dart.
+I have strong experience building Android applications using Kotlin and familiar with Java, and I'm also familiar with developing cross-platform apps using Flutter and Dart.
 I'm passionate about creating high-quality mobile apps and continuously learning new technologies in the mobile ecosystem.

 ### 🛠 Tech Stack